AhmedTrb/Database/README.md

 - Disk persistence through simple file-based storage.

 I built upon this foundation by adding new utilities and experimenting with different aspects of the database to understand each component in depth.
+Things I added:
+- select <id> command to search for a row by ID.
+- LRU Cache to optimize read operations.
+- bulk_insert command to insert multiple rows from a file.